LucasBiazi/Install_FNV_Under_Linux_2021/README.md

 * iMaxSizeForCachedSound=256 **---->** iMaxSizeForCachedSound=1024

 Hope it was worth your reading!
-Check the video mentioned earlier in order to check some extra tweaks that you can do, happy trails!
+Check the video mentioned earlier in order to be aware of some extra tweaks that you can do, happy trails!